Understanding Patient Experience: Best Practices and Lessons from HCAHPS Successes

 From this information, Armstrong identified the following most common best practices in patient experience:

-Often, patient experience-related improvements provide long-term benefits to both patients and their health care providers.
+Often, patient experience-related improvements provide long-term benefits to both patients and their healthcare providers.
 That’s what occurred with a Freed client, a major health care system, that implemented a “transitions of care” pilot program to provide post-discharge telephonic support for high-risk patients age 65 and older discharging home without any home care.
 The program’s goal, which was successfully met, was to reduce the risk of avoidable hospital readmissions.
 The program ultimately benefitted patients and their loved ones, as well as the health care system.

 Additional Best Practices